Lewis Rice Obtains $1.6 Million Judgment in St. Clair County, Illinois

 The Lewis Rice Team

-Lewis Rice Member Brad Ziegler primarily handled the lawsuit for Petter Packaging and was the lead trial attorney.
-Matt Haas second-chaired at trial and assisted Brad with pre-trial matters and post-trial briefing.
-Jack Martin assisted the team with research and briefing throughout the case, including with the argument to enforce the covenant not to compete as written.
-Geralyn Spacher assisted the team before and during trial.
+Lewis Rice Member R. Bradley Ziegler primarily handled the lawsuit for Petter Packaging and was the lead trial attorney.
+Associate Matthew Haas second-chaired at trial and assisted Brad with pre-trial matters and post-trial briefing.
+Associate Jack Martin assisted the team with research and briefing throughout the case.
+Paralegal Geralyn Spacher assisted the team before and during trial.
 Finally, Rubin Brown Partner Thomas Zetlmeisl served as Petter Packaging’s expert witness at trial.
 Judge Rice found his opinion regarding damages to be logical and consistent.